 Modeling and experimental techniques for studying the impact of facades and roofing materials plus building layouts, on the UHI and interior energy use have been carried out for Sydney, which has a temperate zone climate.
 Cool roofing is treated as a multi-parameter sensitivity problem where changes in one of: solar reflectance, sub-roof R-value, and roof thermal mass (via material type or with phase change layers), plus change from cooling to heating season, alter the sensitivity of energy use and external surface temperatures to all of the other design settings.
 For high-rise layouts the issue of aspect ratio (height/spacing) plus spacing cover were considered.
 Special attention was paid to the night-time as an indicator of UHI problems and hence to flows of thermal radiation from the sky and from surfaces.
 Models needed to be accurate on this influence while a low cost, compact and portable technique for monitoring thermal radiation flows has been developed and calibrated using simultaneous full sky data from a pyrgeometer.
 An additional aspect of cool roofing has recently emerged involving modification to convective flow and cool air flow towards ground from varieties of multilayer roofing, including proliferation of solar modules on urban roofs, and additional layers involving polymer mesh or another solid layer.

-Bonnie, F., Arnold, M.D., Smith, G. & Gentle, A.R.
-2013, 'Modes of interaction between nanostructured metal and a conducting mirror as a function of separation and incident polarization', Proc.
-SPIE 8818, Nanostructured Thin Films, anostructured Thin Films, SPIE, San Diego.
-USA, pp. 1-10.View/Download from: UTS OPUS or Publisher's site
+Bonnie, F, Arnold, MD, Smith, G & Gentle, AR 2013, 'Modes of interaction between nanostructured metal and a conducting mirror as a function of separation and incident polarization', Proc.
+SPIE 8818, Nanostructured Thin Films, Nanostructured Thin Films, SPIE, San Diego.
+USA, pp. 1-10.View/Download from: Publisher's site

 The optical resonances that occur in nanostructured metal layers are modulated in thin film stacks if the nanostructured layer is separate from a reflecting conducting layer by various thickness of thin dielectric.